huaminghuangtw/Evergreen-Notes/Permanent-Notes/criticism.md

 ---
 title: Criticism
 created: 2024-11-18T09:16:50
-modified: 2025-08-26T09:55:50
+modified: 2025-08-29T08:30:45
 ---

 > _“To avoid criticism, do nothing, say nothing, be nothing.” — Elbert Hubbard_

-> _“The trouble with most of us is that we'd rather be ruined by praise than saved by criticism.” — Norman Vincent Peale_
+> _“The trouble with most of us is that we’d rather be ruined by praise than saved by criticism.” — Norman Vincent Peale_

 > _“Take criticism seriously, but not personally.
 If there is truth or merit in the criticism, try to learn from it.
 Otherwise, let it roll right off you.” — Hillary Rodham Clinton_